previsionio/prevision-quantum/docs/source/advanced.rst

 Save an application
 ===================

-You can save an application by calling the following method:
+Applications are automatically saved by calling the following two methods:

 .. code-block:: python

         application.save_params()
+        application.save_preprocessor()

-A ``{prefix}_params.json`` will be created in your current folder.
+A ``{prefix}_params.json`` and a ``{prefix}_preprocessor.obj``  files will be created in your current folder.
 You will then be able to load the application from the parameters json file.
 But this is only the structure of preprocessing, model and postprocessing objects.
+The preprocessor is loaded with the obj file.

 In order to save the weights of the model during the training phase, you can set the keywork ``"snapshot_frequency"`` in the model_params:

 .. code-block:: python